Use cases

 What diligence looks like when you can see the logic.

-Diligenz AI is built to be used by different types of deal teams at different points in a transaction.
+Diligenz AI™ is built for different deal teams at different points in a transaction.
 The workflow varies.
 The underlying problem does not.

-Every team is working from imperfect information.
-Every team is trying to understand a business in a compressed timeframe.
-And every team is taking on risk they cannot fully quantify with the tools they have.
+Every team works from imperfect information, in a compressed timeframe, taking on risk they cannot fully quantify with the tools they have.

 A mid-market PE firm is in exclusivity on a $180M acquisition.
-The target has provided a three-statement model spanning 24 tabs.
-The deal team has 10 working days before the LOI needs to be finalised.
+The target's three-statement model spans 24 tabs.
+The deal team has 10 working days before the LOI is finalised.

 Tools usedModel Maestro